 Manufacturer Website: http://www.clarecontrols.com/

 Support Site: http://www.clarecontrols.com/contact

 Full Documentation: http://www.clarecontrols.com/helpcenter

 ClareOne™ is the unified smart security and smart home control panel from Clare Controls.
 The ClareOne Panel integrates with Control4 to add easy-to-install security features into a Control4 system.
-The ClareOne panel and its attached security zones auto-discover in a Control4 project and this driver populates a rich set of security control.
+The ClareOne panel and its attached security zones auto-discover in a Control4 project and this driver populates a rich set of security controls.

-The ClareOne driver enables two-way set of security controls (arm, disarm, emergency alarm triggering, zone status and zone bypass), and provides metadata feedback for the current panel state (if the panel is armed, alarmed, faulted, alarmed, or in a troubled state).
+The ClareOne driver enables a two-way set of security controls (arm, disarm, emergency alarm triggering, zone status and zone bypass), and provides metadata feedback for the current panel state (if the panel is armed, alarmed, faulted, or in a troubled state).

 - This driver requires Control OS 3.0.0 or later to operate.

 - This driver requires that the ClareOne panel is on the same network as the Control4 system.

 Only qualified installation technicians should install the ClareOne Panel and integrate it into a Control4 system.
 Follow the installation and programming instructions that came with your ClareOne equipment.
 Clare Controls does not assume responsibility for damages caused by improper installation, connection to the network, or use of the device.